NeRF-3DTalker/NeRF-3DTalker-code/README.md

 ```

 3. Additionally, you need to download [Openface](https://ieeexplore.ieee.org/document/8373812)
-to extract AUs from images.
+to extract AUs from face images.

 ## **Train Models**
 ```bash